charu-dev73/html-game-character/README.md

 # Basic HTML Project – Game character,Sylus (Love and Deepspace)

-This is a basic static webpage built using only HTML, inspired by the character Sylus from Love and Deepspace.
+This is a basic static webpage built using only HTML, A character called Sylus from Love and Deepspace.

 ## About the Project
 - Created as part of my early web development practice